nzbget/nzbget.github.io/_wiki/Installation_on_Linux.md

 title: Installation on Linux
 ---
 ## Universal installer for Linux
-NZBGet's [Download Page](download) provides installer for Linux which includes precompiled binaries for many CPU types.
+NZBGet's [Download page](download) provides installer for Linux which includes precompiled binaries for many CPU types.
 These binaries require only Linux kernel 2.6 or later and do not have any other library dependencies.
 In practice that means the installer works on most Linux devices including desktop PCs, NAS, media players, WLAN routers, etc.

 Please report on forum if the installer doesn't work for you.

-**NOTE**: If you prefer to compile yourself see [[Installation on POSIX]].
+**NOTE**: If you prefer to compile yourself see [Installation on POSIX](Installation_on_POSIX).

 ## Automatic installation
-- Download the installer package from [Download Page](download).
+- Download the installer package from [Download page](download).
 If your device has a decent version of **wget** you can also download the installer directly on your device with the following command (that's one long command):
  ```
 wget -O - http://nzbget.net/info/nzbget-version-linux.json | \